Dhanraj-Sardana/RevoltronX_Assignment/README.md

+##  Features

+###  User Authentication
+- Secure login and signup using **JWT-based authentication**.
+- Session persistence with `httpOnly` cookies for enhanced security.

+###  Blog Editor
+- **Save as Draft**: Allows saving work in progress without publishing.
+- **Publish Button**: Instantly publish your blog to the public view.
+- **Auto-Save Draft**:
+  - Saves automatically every 30 seconds.
+  - Also triggers save if the user stops typing for 5 seconds.
+- **Edit Existing Blogs**:
+  - Update both drafts and published posts.
+  - Prefilled form allows seamless editing.

+### Blog Management
+- **List All Blogs**:
+  - Blogs are categorized as:
+    -  Published
+    -  Drafts

 ##  System Design

-The backend is structured to ensure separation of concerns, scalability, and ease of maintenance:
+The backend and frontend is structured to ensure separation of concerns, scalability, and ease of maintenance:
 ```
 backend/
 ├── config/                   # Configuration files